docs

 Is there a setup or onboarding fee?

 No separate per-provider onboarding fee.
-Medi runs an implementation review before production access, included in the platform fee.
+Medi runs an implementation review before production access, included in the claim rate.

 EDI and clearinghouse